10 of the Best Easy to grow flowering plants

 Hardy Geranium, common name Cranesbill

-Widely grown by gardeners, the hardy geranium is a reliable summer flower plant attractive to bees ( Bees love blue) and long flowering.
-I have seen it in flower right through to late October.
+Widely grown by gardeners, the hardy geranium is a reliable summer flower plant attractive to bees ( check out this short video Bees love blue) and long flowering.
+I have seen Geraniums in flower right through to late October.
 Regular dead heading will prolong flowering, but this can be time-consuming and is not essential.

-To avoid the maintenance of dead heading you can just leave the plant to die back after flowering or sheer it down and it will re grow foliage, if not a late flush of flowers.
+To avoid the maintenance of dead heading just sheer it down in June/July after the first flush, and it will re grow foliage, and sometimes, depending on the variety, more flowers.
 There are many types of Geraniums to choose from and all are easy to grow.
 This type of Geranium varies in size, the largest around 60 cms ( 2 foot) to quite small creepers of just a few centimetres tall.

 Aubretia